drmlbrt/az_hornet_mapper/readme.md

 ---

 With the forms you can edit and add information.

-Deleten is only possible with api.
+### CSV Bulk data upload

+You can now upload CSV data as long string.
+It saves you a lot of time.
+An Example of the data is inside the text field visible.
+You can use that example for your own upload.

 ### For now
 > After installation of the requirements file.